Skip to main content

 Naureen Chowdhury

-Head of Labour Rights Programme, Naureen Chowdhury is recognised within the apparel industry as an authority on delivering innovations that address working conditions challenges.
-She joined Laudes Foundation in 2016 and brings over two decades of experience in the apparel sector with a focus on sustainability.
-Her two decades in grant making and social compliance work include establishing and co-leading the international Finance Corporation (IFC) Partnership for Cleaner Textiles (PaCT) programme (2006-2016).
+Naureen is Head of the Labour Rights Programme at the Laudes Foundation.
+She joined the foundation in 2016 and brings over two decades of experience in the apparel sector with a focus on sustainability.
+Her grant-making and social compliance work includes establishing and co-leading the International Finance Corporation (IFC) Partnership for Cleaner Textiles (PaCT) programme (2006-2016).
 During her time at IFC, the PaCT programme nearly doubled in size and expanded outside of Bangladesh.
-She holds a Master of Public Policy & Management from SOAS (University of London) and a Bachelor of Science in Economics from the University of Virginia, USA.
-Based in Dhaka, Bangladesh, Naureen is the proud mother to two boys.

 Natalie Corbett

-Natalie Corbett is Head of Policy Professionalism and Ministerial Advice at HM Revenue and Customs (HMRC) working in partnership with HM Treasury to drive excellence in tax and customs policymaking.
-Natalie has previously worked in a range of policy design, analysis, and implementation roles across the UK Civil Service, including at HMRC, the Ministry of Justice, and the Department for Education.
-She has a keen interest in the capability of policymakers across Government and a strong track record delivering high-profile and complex policy outcomes.
+Natalie is Head of Policy Professionalism and Ministerial Advice at HM Revenue and Customs (HMRC), working in partnership with HM Treasury to drive excellence in tax and customs policymaking.
+Natalie has previously worked in a range of policy design, analysis and implementation roles across the UK Civil Service, including at HMRC, the Ministry of Justice and the Department for Education.

 Mohamed Elimam

 Mohamed is a senior policy consultant with Kearney, a global strategy house.
-Based in the UAE, he is part of the Government and Economic Development - Human Capital team working with government bodies, sectoral regulators, and academic institutions across the Middle East to design and launch labour market reforms, assess and update education policies and develop national and sector-specific human capital development strategies.
-Mohamed holds an MPA from the American University in Cairo and has previously worked with the Government of Egypt on refreshing the country’s Vision 2030 and engaging youth on the sustainable development agenda.
+Based in the UAE, he is part of the Government and Economic Development – Human Capital team working with government bodies, sectoral regulators and academic institutions across the Middle East to design and launch labour market reforms, assess and update education policies and develop national and sector-specific human capital development strategies.
+He has previously worked with the Government of Egypt on Vision 2030 and engaging youth on the sustainable development agenda.

 Georges Ghali

-Georges is an analyst for the Syria Women’s Peace and Security Programme managed by UN Women, where he specialises in delivering support for women's engagement in the political process (Track I) and developing peacebuilding programs (Track II & III).
-His research interests primarily revolve around studying policy reform processes in highly contentious and fragile contexts.
-Prior to his current role, Georges served as the Regional Humanitarian Campaigns Coordinator for Oxfam International, leading their policy and advocacy initiatives in the MENA region, specifically focusing on Yemen and Syria.
+Georges is an analyst for the Syria Women’s Peace and Security Programme, managed by UN Women, where he specialises in delivering support for women's engagement in the political process and developing peacebuilding programmes.
+Prior to his current role, Georges served as the Regional Humanitarian Campaigns Coordinator for Oxfam International, leading their policy and advocacy initiatives in the Middle East and North Africa region, specifically focusing on Yemen and Syria.

 Wesley Hughes